Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 - Patient demographics

-Primary duties look best in a bulleted list of no more than six points including duties, noteworthy accomplishments, and achievements.
-It’s important to emphasize specific duties and not be too vague.
 Also, try your best not to simply regurgitate basic nursing duties that would be assumed of your role.
 This will take up valuable space on your resume and not really tell the reader much about you!

 Wondering what specifics to include?
 Here are a few questions to get those wheels turning:

-- What illnesses, injuries or traumas do you care for?
+- What illnesses, injuries, or traumas do you care for?

 - What cases do you work on?